cockroachdb/docs/_includes/v20.1/misc/external-urls.md

 - <sup>4</sup> The file system backup location on the NFS drive is relative to the path specified by the `--external-io-dir` flag set while [starting the node](cockroach-start.html).
 If the flag is set to `disabled`, then imports from local directories and NFS drives are disabled.

 - <sup>5</sup>  The host component of NFS/Local can either be empty or the `nodeID`.
-If the `nodeID` is specified, it is currently ignored (i.e., any node can be sent work and it will look in its local input/output directory); however, the `nodeID` will likely be required in the future.
+If you do not specify a `nodeID` when using `nodelocal` storage, the individual data files will be in the `extern` directories of arbitrary nodes and will likely not work as intended.
+To work correctly, each node must have the [`--external-io-dir` flag](cockroach-start.html#general) point to the same NFS mount or other network-backed, shared storage. <span class="version-tag">New in v20.1:</span> If a `nodeID` is provided, the data files will be in the `extern` directory of the specified node.
+The `nodeID` will likely be required in the future.

 - <sup>6</sup> A custom root CA can be appended to the system's default CAs by setting the `cloudstorage.http.custom_ca` [cluster setting](cluster-settings.html), which will be used when verifying certificates from an S3-compatible service.